Wizkiller96/WizBot/docs/guides/docker-guide-legacy.md

-# Setting up WizBot on Docker
+# Setting up WizBot on Docker Legacy

-WizBot is written in C\# and Discord.Net for more information visit [https://github.com/Kwoth/WizBot](https://github.com/Kwoth/WizBot)
+WizBot is written in C\# and Discord.Net for more information visit [https://github.com/Wizkiller96/WizBot](https://github.com/Wizkiller96/WizBot)

 ## Before you start ...